Skip to main content

 Nobl9 RBAC features two levels of permissions: organization and project.

-Role management is available in Nobl9 UI and with sloctl using Role Binding.
+Role management is available in Nobl9 Web and with sloctl using Role Binding.

 Although the majority of operations a Nobl9 user can perform depends on their role, all users can do the following: